aws/aws-sdk-js-v3/clients/client-iot-wireless/README.md

 Firmware Updates Over-The-Air (FUOTA) API operations, you can create a FUOTA task and schedule a session to update the firmware of individual devices or an entire group of devices in a multicast group.</p>
+<p>To connect to the AWS IoT Wireless Service, use the Service endpoints as described in
+<a href="https://docs.aws.amazon.com/general/latest/gr/iot-lorawan.html#iot-wireless_region">IoT Wireless Service
+endpoints</a> in the <i>AWS General Reference</i>.</p>

 ## Installing